“My Kid Won’t Get Out of Bed” Stop the Morning Madness Now

 Help your Child Problem-Solve their Way to a Better Morning Routine

 What if your child doesn’t know how to help themselves get up in the morning?
 Remember, teens and pre-teens are fighting against a physiological drive that tells them to sleep later than many school start times.
 In order to change their behavior, they need a plan, not just wishful thinking.

 If your child has a hard time getting up, have them come up with a list of things they will do to help themselves get out of bed on time.
 Changing to an earlier bedtime may help.
 Putting the alarm clock across the room, instead of next to the bed, may also help.
 Have your child pack their school lunch, pick out their clothes and organize their backpack the night before so that they don’t have to do it in the morning.
 Remember to put the responsibility for getting up in the morning on your child.
 If you do it all for them, they have no reason to do it themselves.

-You can access the 1-on-1 Coaching for help with these and other challenges you’re experiencing with your child.
+Empowering Parents parent coaching helps with these and other challenges you’re experiencing with your child.
 Empowering Parents Coaches have helped hundreds of parents customize a plan of action to help your child take responsibility for their morning routine, and we can help you, too.
 Specialists can also work with you to formulate realistic, appropriate consequences to help enforce the new morning routine.
 Whatever action you choose, be sure to stick with it.
 Calmer mornings are within your reach.